nikitavoloboev/data/focusing/processes.md

 # Processes

-Some simple processes to follow when doing things.

 ## Learn

 1. Read about topic in wiki or Google it & read.
 Have mental map of how it connects to other topics.